PDF(710.4 KB) View with Adobe Reader on a variety of devices

 In order to install or update a driver in Microsoft Windows, right-click on the device, and choose Install/Update Driver in order to start the Installation Wizard.

-This section describes how to install a driver on Redhat and SuSE Linux systems.
+This section describes how to install and validate a driver on Red Hat Enterprise Linux (RHEL) and SUSE Linux Enterprise Server (SLES).

 Here is a list of commands used in order to check the current driver version and OS release:

-Drivers in Redhat and SuSE Linux are installed with the Redhat Package Manager (RPM).
+Drivers in RHEL and SLES are installed using the Redhat Package Manager (RPM).
 Use this command in order to install the driver:

 Driver Name Reference Table